ahmetsakrak-web/weather-flag-info/README.md

-It's the basic app that shows how to get data from an api and show them end user like a web service.
+## It's the basic app that gets data from an API and show them end user like a web service.